weierophinney/grumpy-phpunit/phpunit-for-grumpy-developers.markdown

 useful:

 ### Logging Options
-If you are using PHPUnit in conjunction with a Continuous Integration solution like [Jenkins-CI](http://www.jenkins-ci.org) then you should use the *--log-junit optional/path/to/file* switch.
+If you are using PHPUnit in conjunction with a continuous integration solution like [Jenkins-CI](http://www.jenkins-ci.org) then you should use the *--log-junit optional/path/to/file* switch.

 By spitting out logs in JUnit's XML format you make it easier for plugins for Jenkins to grab that data and do something useful with it.

-@TODO -> add snippet of log file

 ### Code Coverage Options
 Code coverage reports are a tool that you can use to figure out how much